-b.
+- b.
 All applicants for admission to undergraduate degree programs are required to provide official transcripts of their high school grades and relevant test scores, including the College Board SAT or the ACT.
 English proficiency scores, such as the iBT (Internet Based TOEFL) or IELTS, must be presented by students for whom English is not a first language.
 All applicants for admissions are holistically reviewed, which includes an applicant's personal statement/essay, secondary school transcript, test scores, student involvement/activities, letters of recommendation and any other information the student presents as part of the application process.
-Admission is competitive and based on the applicant's likelihood of success.
+Admission is competitive and based on the applicant's likelihood of success. - c.

-- c.
 Transfer applicants are required to provide official transcripts from all colleges or universities where they have attempted collegiate coursework. - d.
-Exceptions to the requirements of paragraph II.A.1.a. may be made by the Director of Admissions for individuals in the following categories: (a) applicants who have completed secondary school at least three years prior to the date of matriculation, (b) educationally disadvantaged students, including those from schools with inadequate course offerings, (c) applicants with highly specialized talents or backgrounds appropriate to a particular program of study, or (d) applicants with exceptionally high combined high school standing and test scores.
-The Director of Admissions may also waive test scores for students who demonstrate maturity and show promise of success. - e.
+Exceptions to the requirements of paragraph II.A.1.b. may be made by the Director of Admissions in consultation with leadership from the Division of Enrollment Planning and Management for individuals who present as uniquely competitive applicants, and who could be successful at the University, without prior official documentation. - e.
+Exceptions to the requirements of paragraph II.A.1.a. may be made for individuals in the following categories: (a) applicants who have completed secondary school at least three years prior to the date of matriculation, (b) educationally disadvantaged students, including those from schools with inadequate course offerings, (c) applicants with highly specialized talents or backgrounds appropriate to a particular program of study, or (d) applicants with exceptionally high combined high school standing and test scores. tTest scores for students who demonstrate maturity and show promise of success may be waived. - f.
 Each applicant may be called upon to provide supplementary information, if it is deemed necessary.